VarshaMaheshwari/RestAssured_TestNG_Cucumber_Framework/README.md

 ##### To Do:
 - Add Allure reporting
 - Move config data into Properties
-- Setup testng.xml file- done
 - Add other open API feature file
-- complex response assertion scenarios- done in first scenario
 - Integrate with Jenkins or AzureDevOps
 - Create docker image for the framework